topology-tool-kit/ttk-data/CONTRIBUTING.md

 ## a.
 ParaView `pvsm` state file
 - Please add the new state file in the `states/` directory.
-- Modify any full path to the input files to make them relative.
+- Edit the state file with a text editor and modify any full path to the input files to make them relative.

 ## b.
 Python script
 - This file should be located in the `python/` directory and have the same name as the state file, but with the `py` extension instead of the `pvsm` extension.